pingcap/docs-dm/en/maintain-dm-using-tiup.md

 ### Upgrade command

+You can run the `tiup dm upgrade` command to upgrade a DM cluster.
 For example, the following command upgrades the cluster to v2.0.1:

 {{< copyable "shell-regular" >}}